adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 Note that both methods require setup on the app code side to allow for deep linking (see the section **What is a base URL?** under [Set up the Assurance session](#1-set-up-the-assurance-session)).

-To access these connection methods, click **Session Details** in the top right of the Assurance session page:
+To access these connection methods, select **Session Details** in the top right of the Assurance session page:
 <img src="../Assets/edge-send-event-tutorial/assurance-session-details-qr.png" alt="Assurance Session Details - QR code" width="400"/>
 <img src="../Assets/edge-send-event-tutorial/assurance-session-details-link.png" alt="Assurance Session Details - Session link" width="400"/>